-I encourage kids to bring back fire, not only for them but for the whole tribe.
-I want/encourage/desire them to show a similar amount of passion they showed at camp, but that may not be fair of me.
+I encouraged kids to bring back fire, not only for them but for the whole tribe.
+I want/encourage/desire them to show a similar amount of passion they showed at camp, but that’s not fair of me.

 I don’t think that a kid who comes back from camp and doesn’t save the whole neighborhood isn’t saved or didn’t experience Jesus.
-I think there are other traits to the Christian life beside enthusiasm, like a deeper love for others and great understanding of grace and mercy.
+I think there are other traits to the Christian life beside zeal or enthusiasm, like a deeper love for others and understanding grace and mercy.
 Enthusiasm for God seems to be the preferred trait among us Pentecostals.

-What I have noticed in the Pentecostal churches I’ve worked in, is that the physical, demonstrative, display of the faith is what is valued most, so that’s what I encouraged in teens; but for teens to show an authentic, passionate fire we must teach them to stoke that fire through prayer, the Word, and action (loving each other, etc.) so they have something to get demonstrative about.
+What I have noticed in the Pentecostal churches I’ve worked in, is that a physical, demonstrative, display of faith is what is valued most, so that’s what I encouraged in teens; but for teens to show an authentic, passionate fire for God, we must teach them to stoke that fire through prayer, the Word, and action (loving each other, etc.) so they have something to get excited about.

 I’d love to help bring fire back to your youth ministry.
-If you’re needing a camp/retreat speaker, please visit my booking page.
+If you’re needing a camp/retreat speaker, please feel free to contact me, email@example.com

-If you’re needing fire, why not join other youth workers in our coaching group, Ministry Mind
+If you’re the one needing the fire, why not join other youth workers in my coaching group.

 If you’re wanting more articles on reviving your youth ministry, check these out